spinnaker/spinnaker/README.md

-Spinnaker Application & Project Metadata Repository
+Spinnaker Metadata Repository
 ------------------------------------
 [![Build Status](https://api.travis-ci.org/spinnaker/front50.svg?branch=master)](https://travis-ci.org/spinnaker/front50)

-This service fronts a Spinnaker datastore.
-It's intended that any datastore could work, there are a number of current storage providers.
-Front50 written using [Spring Boot][0].
+Front50 is the system of record for all Spinnaker metadata, including: application, pipeline and service account configurations.

+All metadata is durably stored and served out of an in-memory cache.

 ### Debugging